uid11/full-git-history/README.md

 See [fatal-error-call-and-retry-last-allocation-failed-process-out-of-memory](http://stackoverflow.com/questions/26094420/fatal-error-call-and-retry-last-allocation-failed-process-out-of-memory) for details.

 ## History format ##
-Here is an example of the resulting json-history with all mandatory fields:
+Here is an example of the resulting json-history with all mandatory and some optional fields:

 ```json
 {